kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     ![](./Images/E2T5S3.png)

+    This code displays all recorded runs under a given experiment.

 1. To more easily compare job runs and outputs, you can configure the search to order the results.
 For example, the following cell orders the results by `start_time`, and only shows a maximum of `2` results:

     ```python